Who We Are

 Members: Jack Wild (Chair), Grant Gilbert, Matt Peffly, and Mike Schuckman.

-The Gala Committee secures sponsorships, acquires live and silent auction items, performs various marketing and public relations tasks, handles guest registrations and check-ins, schedules and coordinates volunteers, and decorates to create the perfect ambiance for the event.
+The Gala Committee secures sponsorships, acquires live and silent auction items, performs various marketing and public relations tasks, and helps decorate to create the perfect ambiance.

-To become a member of the Gala Committee, contact Development Coordinator Anne Neuville at aneuville@ohiovalleyvoices.org.
+To become a member of the Gala Committee, contact Daria Denysenko, the Development & Event Coordinator at ddenysenko@ohiovalleyvoices.org.

 Executive Directors